nogibjj/IDS706_MiniProj8_YangXu/README.md

 1. **Time Execution**: Measure the time it takes for both the Python and Rust projects to execute.
 2. **Memory Usage**: Measure the RAM usage of both the Python and Rust projects during execution.
-3. **Throughput**: Determine the number of operations (e.g., database queries) both projects can handle in a fixed amount of time.
-Refer to the 'Performance comparison report' for detailed metrics and results.

 # Python version test result:
 ![Python Version Test Result](ver_py_testresult.png)

 ## Acknowledgements

-This Rust project is a rewrite of the Python project, IDS706_MiniProj7_YangXu.
+This Rust project is a rewrite of the Python project, [IDS706_MiniProj7_YangXu](https://github.com/nogibjj/IDS706_MiniProj7_YangXu).
 The aim is to enhance speed and resource efficiency.

 1. **Time Execution**: You can use the `time` command in Linux to measure the time it takes for both scripts to execute.